 Having studied at CUL, I am sensitive to some of the concerns expressed by academics about bogus credentials, which have unfortunately existed in the new age.
 Because of such factors, I downgraded my career profile in the last chapter of Pointed Observations, which was entitled Citizen Initiative.
 “People often do look at the author data to be convinced of a scintillating career with due status honours.
 Do not buy this book, therefore, as you will be disappointed on that account” (page 351).

 Some academics approved this gesture.
 The relevant passage was subsequently abused by an American sectarian blogger (allegedly paid by a Californian cult leader) as presumed proof that I am incapable of study, having left school at the age of fifteen.
-See Hate Campaign Blogs (2010).
-Perhaps only in America are there such extremes of cultist hate campaign.
-See also Autobiographical Reflections (2010).
+See Analysis of a Cultist Defamation.
+Perhaps only in America are there such extremes of sectarian hate campaign.
+See also Autobiographical Reflections.

 In the face of controversial integral studies, new age “transformation,” cultweb, and other problems, I will here quote from the same chapter abovecited: